Anywhere else in Sri Lanka the cool of the morning is the

 warmth that may hint at the fire to come, but for that moment holds all the promise

 of a day new born.
-It is different at Nurwara Eliya.
+It was different at Nurwara Eliya.
 We stood outside the Hill

 Club in the pre-dawn darkness, clutching our packed breakfasts and huddling inside